Tis1201/data_fs04/docs/architecture/device/mqtt/DEVICE_CONNECT.md

    `device/device:<deviceId>/response`.
 2. Worker sends notifications on `device/device:<deviceId>/notifications`
    (e.g. configuration updates, commands).
+When a reply is needed, the device
+   either:
-When a reply is needed, the device responds with an RPC on the `.../requests` topic, using signed tickets as described in `DEVICE_MQTT.md`.
+   - responds with an RPC on the `.../requests` topic, or
+   - for ticket-based flows like screenshots, replies on the `device/device:<deviceId>/replies` topic, using signed tickets as described in `DEVICE_MQTT.md`.

 The exact set of RPC operations and notifications for post-claim device management will be documented as they are implemented.